 Men’s health is an important part of the fertility equation.
-How you are feeling both physically and emotionally will effect the quality of your sperm.
-If you have been trying to conceive for more than six months it is highly recommended that you take some action to give your swimmers a boost, regardless of what your sperm test says.
+If you have been trying to conceive for more than six months we recommend asking your doctor for a semen analysis and addressing your health and wellbeing.

 Average Sperm Count Over Time

 This sharp decline in sperm quantity and quality has been linked to increased exposure to environmental chemical (such as pesticides), food additives (such as m.s.g), recreational drugs (alcohol, smoking, etc) and pharmaceuticals (such as antibiotics).

 Whether you have been diagnosed with male factor infertility or have super swimmers and wish support your partner, we recommend giving us a bell to see how we can help you.